top of page

 University of Maryland Extension

-The periparturient egg rise is a well-documented phenomenon in small ruminants: a temporary loss of naturally-acquired immunity to gastro-internal parasites that begins approximately two weeks before parturition and continues for up to eight weeks after.
+The periparturient egg rise is a well-documented phenomenon in small ruminants.
+It is the temporary reduction in the naturally-acquired immunity to gastro-internal parasites that begins around the time of lambing and kidding.
+It can occur approximately two weeks before and continues for up to eight weeks after.
 During this period, the ewe or doe has a reduced ability to deal with worms.
+Coccidia oocyst counts also increase during this period.

 Several strategies can be implemented to minimize the effects of the periparturient egg rise.
-The traditional approachhas been to deworm ewes and does prior to lambing/kidding (within 1 month) or shortly thereafter (within two weeks).
-A pre-breeding treatment to eliminate hypobiotic (arrested) larvae is another commonly used strategy.
+The traditional approach was to deworm ewes and does prior to lambing/kidding (within 1 month) or shortly thereafter (within two weeks).
+A pre-breeding treatment to eliminate hypobiotic (arrested) larvae was another commonly used strategy.
+These strategies are no longer recommended due to the widespread development of drug-resistant worms.
+Instead targeted selective treatment (TST) is recommended for small ruminants.

 bottom of page